 Jams, jellies, various types of pickles, milkshake, ice cream, lassi, aam papad, peppermint, shrikhand, the list goes on.

 The richness of Mango:

 Mango is a rich source of dietary fiber, Vitamin B complex except for B12, Vitamin A, Vitamin C, and Vitamin K. It contains minerals like potassium, magnesium, and copper.
 It is low in carbohydrate, saturated fats, and cholesterol.
 According to the Diabetic Council, it also contains Omega 3 and Omega 6 fatty acids and antioxidants.
-It is also an alkaline food.
+It is also alkaline food.

 Each Mango comes with these nutrients and vitamins.
 Because of these vital and rich contents, mango offers enormous health benefits.